What is an oxbow?

 Second, oxbows are important for stormwater runoff and flood reduction.

 When storms come and river levels rise, even if an oxbow is temporarily cutoff from the current, it will reconnect with rising water levels.
 This allows the oxbow area to contain some of that rising water --- oxbows can hold up to 1 million gallons per acre.

 The flow into the oxbow can also decrease the current in the rising river, delaying flood peaks downriver.

 Connected oxbows are perfect, calm areas for young fish to grow before entering the faster current of the connected river.
 In addition, it is also a place for smaller fish to avoid larger predators that are in the main body of water.
 The federally endangered Topeka shiner, a type of minnow, finds its home in oxbows.

 Other creatures find oxbows as perfect food sources.
 Waterfowl stop in oxbows to feed on fish and vegetation, and raccoons use oxbows to find fish, amphibians, mussels and other food out of the fast current.

 Oxbows are also often used as safe nesting sites for waterfowl.

-1. A male is called a boar.
+A male is called a boar.
 You probably didn’t know that, like a pig, that a male raccoon is called a boar and a female is called a sow.
 Little ones aren’t called piglets, though; they’re called kits.
-2. It’s black mask may have a purpose.
-The raccoon’s black mask over its eyes is Read More »Read More
+Its black mask may have a purpose.
+The raccoon’s black mask over its eyes is one of Read More »Read More

 Bog, marsh, swamp, fen.
 Often these words are used interchangeably, but in reality, each is its own type of wetland, which is a word used to refer to water-saturated landscapes.
 (Watch: What is a wetland?)
 A marsh is a wetland that is continually full of water.
 If you have been to the Florida Everglades, then Read More »Read More